Lucy Joan Slater: Early life

 Slater was born in 1922 and homeschooled for much of her early education.
-Her father passed away when she was nine years old.
+Her father died when she was nine years old.
 Slater was interested in jazz music and played the piano as an accompanist in her early years.
 She attended college at Bedford College and received her first B.A. from London University in 1944.
 During the war, she worked teaching soldiers trigonometry.

 Career

 Her advisor was Wilfrid Norman Bailey.
-She received an M.A. and Ph.D from London University while studying hypergeometric equations, including her publication of a list of over 100 Rogers-Ramanujan Identities.
+She received an M.A. and Ph.D. from London University while studying hypergeometric equations, including her publication of a list of over 100 Rogers-Ramanujan Identities.
 Later, she received a D.Litt. from London University as well.
 In the early 1950s she played a leading role at Cambridge University in devising a precursor of modern computer operating systems, and subsequently she helped to develop computer programs for econometrics, working for much of the time with UK government officials.
-She received a Ph.D. and Sc.D. from Cambridge and was named Assistant Director of Research in the Department of Economics in 1962.
+She received a Ph.D. and Sc.D. from Cambridge and was named assistant director of Research in the Department of Economics in 1962.

 She retired in 1982 and subsequently devoted much of her time to genealogy.